 In addition, our NEOs are eligible to participate in our health and welfare programs and our 401(k) plan on the same basis as our other employees.
 We also maintain severance and change in control arrangements, which aid in attracting and retaining executive talent and help executives to remain focused and dedicated during potential transition periods due to a change in control.
-Each of these elements of compensation for 2021 is described for the second compensation for 2021 is described for 2021 is descri
+Each of these elements of compensation for 2021 is described further below.